fbpx

 Am I able to buy a car of any age from a private seller with finance?

 When you apply with Savvy, we can help arrange for cars up to 20 to 25 years of age to be financed by one of our flexible lenders.
-Alternatively, if you want a car even older than this, we can help you arrange an unsecured personal loan to finance the vehicle instead.
+Alternatively, if you want a car even older than this, we can help you arrange an unsecured car loan to finance the vehicle instead.

 Can I get a loan for a car purchased at a private sale for my business?